Jet (particle physics)

-A jet is a narrow cone of hadrons and other particles produced by the hadronization of a quark or gluon in a particle physics or heavy ion experiment.
-Particles carrying a color charge, such as quarks, cannot exist in free form because of quantum chromodynamics (QCD) confinement which only allows for colorless states.
-When an object containing color charge fragments, each fragment carries away some of the color charge.
-In order to obey confinement, these fragments create other colored objects around them to form colorless objects.
+A jet is a narrow cone of hadrons and other particles produced by the hadronization of quarks and gluons in a particle physics or heavy ion experiment.
+Particles carrying a color charge, i.e. quarks and gluons, cannot exist in free form because of quantum chromodynamics (QCD) confinement which only allows for colorless states.
+When protons collide at high energies, their color charged components each carry away some of the color charge.
+In accordance with confinement, these fragments create other colored objects around them to form colorless hadrons.
 The ensemble of these objects is called a jet, since the fragments all tend to travel in the same direction, forming a narrow "jet" of particles.
 Jets are measured in particle detectors and studied in order to determine the properties of the original quarks.

 A jet definition includes a jet algorithm and a recombination scheme.
 The former defines how some inputs, e.g. particles or detector objects, are grouped into jets, while the latter specifies how a momentum is assigned to a jet.
 For example, jets can be characterized by the thrust.
 The jet direction (jet axis) can be defined as the thrust axis.
 In particle physics experiments, jets are usually built from clusters of energy depositions in the detector calorimeter.
 When studying simulated processes, the calorimeter jets can be reconstructed based on a simulated detector response.
 However, in simulated samples, jets can also be reconstructed directly from stable particles emerging from fragmentation processes.
 Particle-level jets are often referred to as truth-jets.
 A good jet algorithm usually allows for obtaining similar sets of jets at different levels in the event evolution.
 Typical jet reconstruction algorithms are, e.g., the anti-kT algorithm, kT algorithm, cone algorithm.
 A typical recombination scheme is the E-scheme, or 4-vector scheme, in which the 4-vector of a jet is defined as the sum of 4-vectors of all its constituents.

 In relativistic heavy ion physics, jets are important because the originating hard scattering is a natural probe for the QCD matter created in the collision, and indicate its phase.
 When the QCD matter undergoes a phase crossover into quark gluon plasma, the energy loss in the medium grows significantly, effectively quenching (reducing the intensity of) the outgoing jet.

 Example of jet analysis techniques are: